PouryaTarimoradi/JetsonNano-SmartRoomSurveillance/README.md

 ├── capture_image                          # Handles image capturing from the Logitech
 │   ├── capture_image.py
 │   └── README.md
-├── detect_person                          # Detects people using a pre-trained PyTorch model │   ├── detect_person.py
+├── detect_person                          # Detects a person using a pre-trained PyTorch model │   ├── detect_person.py                   # Detects the person in the frame
 │   └── README.md
-├── pan_tilt_control                       # Controls the servo motors for the camera's pan-tilt movement │   ├── pan_tilt_control.py
+├── pan_tilt_control                       # Controls the servo motors for the camera's pan-tilt movement │   ├── pan_tilt_control.py                # Adjusts the camera’s position using servos (PCA9685)
+│   └── README.md
+├── person_tracking                        # Tracks the detected person using pan-tilt movement │   ├── track_person.py                    # Tracks the person and adjusts the camera
 │   └── README.md
 ├── face_recognition                       # Recognize authorized and unauthorized faces
 │   ├── recognize_face.py                  # Detects and verifies faces